amazeeio/docs/local_docker_development/os_x_cachalot.md

 `cachalot` will add `~/.ssh/id_rsa` per default to the Docker Environment, if you like to add another key, call the `addkey` command with the **absolute** path to the key you would like to add.
 If the key is passphrase protected, it will ask for your passphrase.

-    amazeeio-cachalot addkey /Users/amazeeio/.ssh/my_other_key
+    cachalot addkey /Users/amazeeio/.ssh/my_other_key

     Enter passphrase for /Users/amazeeio/.ssh/my_other_ke:
     Identity added: /Users/amazeeio/.ssh/my_other_key (/Users/amazeeio/.ssh/my_other_key)

 ### Checking the status

-Run `amazeeio-cachalot status` and `amazeeio-cachalot` will tell you how it feels right now and which ssh-keys it currently has in its stomach:
+Run `cachalot status` and `cachalot` will tell you how it feels right now and which ssh-keys it currently has in its stomach:

-    amazeeio-cachalot status
+    cachalot status

     [virtual machine]
     running